Poor Pretty Eddie: Background

-Most of the individuals involved in the production of Poor Pretty Eddie were, at the time, nominally employed in the world of adult films, with the picture representing an opportunity to "go straight."
-According to the DVD's extensive liner notes, they secured backing from Michael Thevis, a notorious Atlanta-based businessman commonly known as “The King of Pornography” whose other interests included a chain of sex shops, a record company, and the manufacture of peep show booths.
-Further motivating Thevis was a desire to launder money he had made through dealings with various Mafia figures, which had attracted the attention of the FBI.
+Most of the individuals involved in the production of Poor Pretty Eddie were, at the time, nominally employed in the world of adult films, with the picture representing an opportunity to appear in mainstream films.
+According to the extensive liner notes packaged with the film's DVD, backing was secured from Michael Thevis, an Atlanta-based businessman commonly known as “The King of Pornography” whose other businesses included a chain of sex shops, a record company, and the manufacture of peep show booths.
+Thevis used the production to launder money he had made through dealings with various Mafia figures, which then attracted the attention of the FBI.
 Shortly after the film's production, Thevis was jailed on an assortment of charges and, following a prison escape in 1978, was placed on the FBI’s most-wanted list.

-The movie's script, loosely based on the Jean Genet play The Balcony, was the work of consummate television writer B. W. Sandefur, who also wrote for such shows as Barnaby Jones, Little House on the Prairie and Charlie's Angels.
+The movie's script, loosely based on the Jean Genet play The Balcony, was the work of television writer B. W. Sandefur, who also wrote for such shows as Barnaby Jones, Little House on the Prairie and Charlie's Angels.

 The film was shot on location in and around Athens, Georgia in 1973.
 The film’s biggest star, Shelley Winters, was flown in on a private plane that nearly crashed upon landing.

 Contemporary reviews for the film were almost unanimously negative, owing to the film's dark racial undercurrents and repeated depictions of rape.
 One Georgia-based film writer concluded: “Upon leaving the theater, I quite honestly felt nauseous.”